chandleryang6/CS348-Project/README.md

   - Updates dynamically as new artists are added to the database.

+## Demo Walkthrough
+1. Adding Artists:
+  - Use the "Add Artist" form to input artist details.
+  - Save the entry, and the dropdown menu is dynamically updated with the new artist.
+2. Creating Concerts:
+  - Enter concert details, including the associated artist (selected from the dropdown menu).
+  - Save the entry, and the concert details are inserted into the database and displayed in the table.
+3. Editing and Deleting Entries:
+  - Modify concert or artist details, and updates are saved to the database.
+  - Delete entries directly, with cascade deletions ensuring database consistency.

 ## Installation & Setup
 ### Prerequisites
 - Python 3.8 or higher